NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/anf_mcp_server_readme.md

 - Regularly review and update Azure role assignments
 - Implement proper network security groups and access controls
 - Enable encryption at rest and in transit where required
-- Use Azure managed identities for production workloads where possible
 - Leverage Azure Active Directory for centralized authentication

 ## Support